 If you cannot say it in words, why not express it through an accessory?
 Some days are bad, while others are good.
 You can have more than ten moods in a day, which is a typical situation for everyone.
 However, some emotions are too overwhelming to put into words.

-But then, reading a mood color is not like reading the alphabet.
-We do not learn it while we are young.
-If you are here to educate yourself about this fun accessory, I’ve got some information to help you appreciate it.
+Reading a mood color is not like reading the alphabet.
+We don’t learn it in school, so if you are here to educate yourself about this fun accessory, we’ve got some information to help you appreciate it.

 Table of Contents